Strategic Accomplishments

 • Groundbreaking on the Holly Springs Road Widening project, the Town’s largest roadway project ever, that will improve Holly Springs Road to a consistent four-lane, median-divided road with sidewalk, curb and gutter, and pedestrian crossings from Flint Point Lane to Sunset Lake Road.
 (April)

-• Field at Ting Park designated as Dick Sears Field after longtime mayor who was instrumental in shaping Holly Springs into the community it is today.
+• Field at North Main Athletic Complex designated as Dick Sears Field after longtime mayor who was instrumental in shaping Holly Springs into the community it is today.
 (May)

 • International Food FestivalAnnual International Food Festival launches, offering cultural performances and a variety of culinary treats from around the world, part of the expansion of inclusive events in Town.
 (May)